marrcio/relate-kanji/resources/data/file_guide.md

 ## jmndict.json
 A filtering, in a similar fashion of jmdict.json, of the JMNdict, a dictionary of names.

+## jmndict_filtered.json
+A filtering from the names dict that takes out all entries related to first/last personal names.

 ## jmndict_essential.json
 A filtering, in a similar fashion of jmdict_essential.json of the jmndict.json.

-## jmndict_essential_final.json
-Entries from jmndict_essential.json that are not already explained in jmdict_essential.json.

 ## jouyou_kanji.json
 The master file of this project, that contains most of the important information about the 2,136 Jouyou Kanji, such as its contents, look-a-likes, meaning and mnemonics.